connor-kolb-13/georgia-sweets-group-10/README_Sprint_2.md

 ## April 6th Stand Up

 Connor:
+1. Yesterday I finsihed up hiding the dashboard tab for non-admins
+2. Today I will begin working on editing users
+3. No issues at this time.

 Alex:
 1. Yesterday I worked on creating the user table for the manage users page for admins